gerardroche/sublime-polyfill/README.md

 }
 ```

-## Installation
+## INSTALLATION

-### Dependencies

-* Requires Sublime Text `>=3083`.
+Some features are considered experimental and require the "experimental_features" settings to be enabled.
+These features are disabled by default.
+See [Configurations](#configuration) for more details.

 * Some features require [SidebarEnhancements] `>=st3#a307090`.
 * Some features require [Vintageous] `~4.0`.
 * Some features require [Origami].

-Some features are considered experimental and require the "experimental_features" settings to be enabled.
-These features are disabled by default.
-See [Configurations](#configuration) for more details.

-### Package Control installation
+### Package Control

-The preferred method of installation is via [Package Control].
+The preferred method of installation is [Package Control].

-### Manual installation
+### Manual

 1. Close Sublime Text.
-2. Download or clone this repository to a directory named `polyfill` in the Sublime Text Packages directory for your platform:
+2. Download or clone this repository to a directory named **`polyfill`** in the Sublime Text Packages directory for your platform:
     * Linux: `git clone https://github.com/gerardroche/sublime-polyfill.git ~/.config/sublime-text-3/Packages/polyfill`
     * OS X: `git clone https://github.com/gerardroche/sublime-polyfill.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/polyfill`
     * Windows: `git clone https://github.com/gerardroche/sublime-polyfill.git %APPDATA%\Sublime/ Text/ 3/Packages/polyfill`
 3. Done!

-## Contributing
+## CONTRIBUTING

 Your issue reports and pull requests are always welcome.

-## Changelog
+## CHANGELOG

 See [CHANGELOG.md](CHANGELOG.md).

-## License
+## LICENSE

 Released under the [BSD 3-Clause License](LICENSE).